The Beginner’s Dilemma

 Parting thoughts on using the Basic Set

 • Repetition is key: work with the images/words dozens of times until your memories become automatic.

 • Remember the goal is to be able to bring up a memory of one of any of the components instantly, intensely--on command!

 • Don’t limit your work to the Basic Set: expand your repertoire to include as many other aromatics/flavors as you can.

 A final question: can you install an aroma?
 The answer is yes you can.
 First, obtain some of whatever it is (white pepper, lentils, cucumber etc.) and smell and taste it repetitively (If tasting is appropriate!).
-After tasting close your eyes and generate a huge bright image of the component along with bringing up the smell and taste memory as intensely and completely as possible.
+After smelling and/or tasting, close your eyes and generate a huge bright image of the component along with bringing up the smell and taste memory as intensely and completely as possible.
 Repetition, again, is the key and in some cases you may have to do it dozens of times.
-But with practice it will be there.
+But with practice, it will be there.

 Downloading the Basic Set